florgon/cc-api/README.md

 RESTful API for Florgon url shortener && paste manager (Florgon CC API).
 Integrated with Florgon SSO. ***100% free software***

+**WARNING!** This version is experimental and may be not comfortable to user.
+This version contains basic auth procedure instead of Florgon SSO (independent auth).
+This version is temporary, because basic auth is not secure.

 ## I want to test it!

 API deployed and used in production [here](https://api-cc.florgon.com/v1) (API endpoint).